scarv/scarv-cpu/docs/leakage-fence.md

 The leakage barrier functionality consists of two instructions:

-- `xc.alsetcfg` - Writes a configuration register (`alcfg`) with a single source register word.
+- `xc.lkgconf` - Writes a configuration register (`lkgcfg`) with a single source register word.

-- `xc.alfence` - Clears / resets the micro-architectural state as
+- `xc.lkgfence` - Clears / resets the micro-architectural state as
-  specified in the `alcfg` register.
+  specified in the `lkgcfg` register.

 **Note:** Hereafter, the stating that a register is "cleared" should be read as meaning either "set to zero" or "randomised".